Artimus Pyle: After the crash

 On January 13, 1979, the surviving members of Lynyrd Skynyrd reunited for Charlie Daniels' fifth annual Volunteer Jam concert in Nashville.
 They played an instrumental version of "Free Bird".
 Bassist Leon Wilkeson watched from the wings because he was still unable to play.

 Following the crash, Pyle spent three years living in Jerusalem, studying at the Diaspora Yeshiva.
 The yeshiva was known for attracting spiritual seekers from the hippie and counterculture movements, whether they were Jewish or not.
 Many of the students were professional or semi-professional musicians.
 Pyle played with the house band, the Diaspora Yeshiva Band, during informal gatherings, and formed a band called Remez with fellow student Rabbi Karmi Ingber.
 When he departed, he donated his drum kit to the yeshiva.
 Pyle reflected on these years in the song "I Live in Jerusalem" on a 2007 solo album.
-In an interview with the Lucas H. Gordon Show posted online in 2013, Pyle is asked why he went to Israel for three years, to which he replied, "I was trying to become a human being."
+In an interview with the Lucas H. Gordon Show posted online in 2013, Pyle is asked why he went to Israel for three years, to which he replied, "I was trying to become a better human being."

 Pyle and several other bandmates also worked with a short-lived trio called Alias on their album Contraband.
 The group consisted of Dorman Cogburn, a childhood friend of Lynyrd Skynyrd guitarist Gary Rossington; vocalist Jimmy Dougherty, who went on to sing on the Allen Collins Band's solo album, and former Skynyrd backing vocalist JoJo Billingsley.
 These collaborations set in motion the formation of the Rossington Collins Band, with all the survivors plus Dale Krantz on lead vocals and Barry Lee Harwood on guitar.
 Pyle was forced to drop out after breaking his leg in 21 places following a collision with a drunk driver.
 Pyle was replaced by Derek Hess.
 In 1982, Pyle began recording and touring with the Artimus Pyle Band (A.P.B.), including Darryl Otis Smith, John Boerstler, Steve Brewington, and Steve Lockhart.
 A.P.B.'s albums include A.P.B.
 (1981), Nightcaller (1983) and Live from Planet Earth (2000).

 Pyle took part in the Skynyrd Tribute tour and joined the reformed Lynyrd Skynyrd in recording Lynyrd Skynyrd 1991 before departing the band during a show in Toronto on August 2, 1991.
 In a radio interview with Rick Lewis and Michael Floorwax on The FOX in Denver, Colorado, on the 20th anniversary of the crash, Pyle said, "I left the band in 1991 basically because there was a problem with drugs and alcohol and I felt as though we should have put all that stuff behind us years and years ago."
 Both Pyle and his predecessor, Bob Burns, performed with the current version of Lynyrd Skynyrd following the band's induction into the Rock and Roll Hall of Fame in 2006.